Welcome to your introduction to HTML

 You will notice the opening and closing tags of the title element.
-It is important to remember that the text between these two tags become the title of the page and not a heading within the webpage.
+Remember that the text between these two tags become the title of the page and not a heading within the webpage.
 The title of the webpage is displayed in the tab at the top of the browser window.
-When we combine all the tags discussed so far, our tags will all be in brackets < >, utilizing the following commands:
+When we combine all the tags discussed so far, we end up with:

 The Self-Closing Tag:

 I’m sure you have picked up on the fact that the meta tag looks a little different than the title tags (if not check to see if both ‘tag’s in this sentence are plural).
 This is because the meta tag is a self-closing tag.
 There are several of these tags in HTML and they will be identified as we come across them.
 For now, just know that a self-closing tag does not need a separate closing tag and ends with just the ‘/>’.